-The effective tax rate for the three months ended April 1, 2006 was higher than the three months ended April 2, 2005, primarily due to the favorable impact of a non-taxable foreign research grant in the prior year resulting from a study performed on our research and development expenditures during fiscal 2004.
-The effective tax rate was also unfavorably impacted in the current quarter due to the recording of stock compensation expense at a lower than average effective tax rate and the non-renewal of the federal research and development tax credit.
-The total effective tax rate impact of the stock compensation and the non-renewal of the research and development credit were mostly offset by the impact of a larger portion of our income being recognized in jurisdictions with a lower tax rate and an increase in tax exempt interest income.
+The effective tax rate for the three and six months ended July 1, 2006 was higher than the three and six months ended July 2, 2005, primarily due to the recording of stock compensation expense at a lower than average effective tax rate, the non-deductibility of the write-off of in-process research and development expense and the non-renewal of the federal research and development tax credit.
+The total unfavorable effective tax rate impact of these items was partially offset by an increase in tax exempt interest income.

 The effective tax rates for each of the periods presented differ from the federal statutory rate of 35% due to the amount of income earned in foreign jurisdictions where the tax rate may be lower than the federal statutory rate, tax-exempt interest income, stock compensation expense deductible at a corporate blended tax rate lower than 35%, and other permanent items.
-The effective rate for the three months ended April 2, 2005 also differs from the federal statutory rate of 35% due to the federal research and development tax credit.
+The effective rate for the three and six months ended July 2, 2005 also differs from the federal statutory rate of 35% due to the federal research and development tax credit.